cjprybol/uCSV.jl/docs/src/man/declaring-column-vector-types.md

 ```

-Declaring whether each column should be a CategoricalArray or not
+Declaring whether each column should be a `CategoricalVector` or not
 ```jldoctest
 julia> using uCSV, DataFrames, CategoricalArrays